Dear Single Me,

 And don’t waste your time working at a job that is paying you crap, or doing things just because people say you “should” or you “have to.”
 Quitting isn’t always a bad thing.
 Just ask yourself if what you’re doing is actually adding value to your life and if it will benefit you in the long run.

 4. Follow your heart.
 It’s a real thing, no matter what anyone says.
 There are a few things I’m so glad I did, like going on a church mission, going away to college, and applying for that internship I didn’t think I was qualified for.
 Almost every risk is worth taking (within limits, obviously.
 You’re not stupid.).
 Try things, try not to be scared!
-Being a mom will be amazing, but it is a lot harder to follow your heart when you have to worry about your kiddo’s nap schedule or the amount of tantrums they’ll throw while you’re out.
+Being a mom will be amazing, but it is a lot harder to follow your heart when you have to worry about your kiddo’s nap schedule or the number of tantrums they’ll throw while you’re out.

 5. Be honest about your feelings.
 When that guy who has been eyeing you in chemistry class texts you five times in a row, don’t just ignore him.
 If you’re not feeling it, just say it.
 But don’t be afraid of the ones you like, either; you may get rejected, but trying will feel good.